Be Smart, Stay Safe Guidance

 Be Smart, Stay Safe Guidance in Vermont

 - Outdoor restaurants and bars have reopened, though at a limited capacity.
+Bar seating is now available.
 Reservations or call ahead seating is required.
 Customers are encouraged to wear face coverings when not eating.
 Read the full outdoor restaurant guidance for more restrictions.

 - Non-essential retail has reopened, but under strict reduced occupancy and mandatory health requirements.
 Read the full retail guidance for further restrictions.